-Meet Your DMEI Doctor: Stanley S.K.
+Meet Your DMEI Fellow: Stanley S.K.
 Park, MD

 Everyone has a story to tell at the Dean McGee Eye Institute (DMEI) – a story behind why they choose to work at one of the largest ophthalmology institutes in the U.S., and a reason they care so passionately about keeping patients safe and comfortable and providing a quality care experience.